arpitbbhayani/articles/blogs/string-interning.md

 ### Variables, Constants and Function Names

-CPython performs String Interning on constants such as Function Names, Variable Names, String Literals, etc. Following is the snippet from [codeobject.c](https://github.com/python/cpython/blob/master/Objects/codeobject.c) where the new `PyCode` object is created where we see the interpreter interning all the compile-time constants, names, and literals.
+CPython performs String Interning on constants such as Function Names, Variable Names, String Literals, etc. Following is the snippet from [codeobject.c](https://github.com/python/cpython/blob/master/Objects/codeobject.c) that suggests that when a new `PyCode` object is created the interpreter is interning all the compile-time constants, names, and literals.

 ```cpp
 ...